 - Unfortunately, I used them to stuff my bra…

-The Snack Game: This is the game for foodies of all stripes.
+The Snack Game: This road trip game for grown-ups is for foodies of all stripes.
 Each time you stop to refuel or to use the restroom, everyone scours the truck stop, gas station, or 7-11 for a local treat.
 No Twinkies allowed.
 Think more along the lines of Moon Pies.
 Buy a few: a couple to share, one to keep till you get home.
 At the end of the trip, rank them.

 Local brews and beverages can be included, too.
 The idea is to eat your way across the country, sampling the snacks folks love in that region.
 I can’t promise it’s healthy, but it should be interesting.
-Besides, you need nutrition and energy, don’t you?
+Besides, you need to keep your energy up, don’t you?

 The Story Game: Every one has a story, right?
 But in this game, you’ll be inventing that story for total strangers.
 Choose another vehicle where you can see the passengers…you may have to pass it.
 Once everyone’s had a look, take turns describing them and their lives.